lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Live support during virtual seminars
 ------------------------------------

-Bring your questions to the Delegate Assemblies, third Thursday office hours, or Stack Club meetings.
+Bring your questions to the :ref:`Delegate-Homepage-DP0-Virtual-Seminars` sessions: Delegate Assemblies, Stack Club, or Third Thursday.
 Rubin Observatory staff members will usually be in attendance and able to assist you.